jonrau1/ElectricEye/README.md

     return cache["list_topics"]
 ```

-**NOTE 2:** For Auditors that expect to scan dozens or hundreds of potential resources, it is apt to use a Paginator instead of the standard Describe call due to upper limits (usually 100-500 per "regular" call).
+- For Auditors that expect to scan dozens or hundreds of potential resources, it is apt to use a Paginator instead of the standard Describe call due to upper limits (usually 100-500 per "regular" call).
 The below example is a cached Paginator from the EC2 Auditor with filters.

 ```python
 def paginate(cache, session):